 - MacOS

 Make sure you download the correct binary for your platform.
-The website will detect your platform automatically, so that shouldn’t be too hard!
+The website tries to detect your platform automatically and offer the correct link, so that shouldn’t be too hard!
+After downloading, open the file and follow the steps to install it on your system.

 Use OS specific package manager